Welcome!

 Submitting the master's thesis (May)

 The study formally ends by a state exam (see below) and a successful master's thesis defence.
 This is organized twice a year, in June and in February.
 If you are aiming for the June term, you will need to submit the completed thesis for review at the beginning of May (and formally enroll for the state exam via the study office or AIS).
 For the February term, the submission deadline is usually approx. January 10.
 The criteria for master's theses are provided here.
+Here is the manual how to submit the final thesis pdf in the system.
 Please note that submitting the thesis requires an additional obligatory paperwork.
 For details, see the department instructions.

 Student conference (June)